jensortenholm/okdlab/README.md

 ### Edit main.tf

-Open up main.tf in your favorite editor, and update the following:
+Open up main.tf and terraform.tfvars in your favorite editor, and update the following:

 * The libvirt provider URI, to point at your KVM host.
 * Update image filenames to what you downloaded.